A cold snap is never that far away.

 Car covers like this heavyweight version from Argos offer one solution.
-The advantage with this approach is that all your windows will be protected.
+The advantage of this approach is that all your windows will be protected.

 However, managing a full car cover can be difficult for some people, and the vehicle, plus the inside of the cover will need to be clean to avoid possible surface scratching.